IntelLabs/hec-p-isa-tools/kerngen/README.md

     input0: Polys

     def to_pisa(self) -> list[PIsaOp]:
-        """Return the p-isa equivalent of the NewKernel operation"""
+        """Return the p-ISA equivalent of the NewKernel operation"""
 ```

 If the kernel consists of an algorithm already represented by an existing